CSPS-EFPC-IT/SysAdmins-ARMTemplates/Virtual Network/README.md

     <li>The file will output the ID and name of the created virtual network.</li>
 </ol>
 <h3>Virtual Network Peering</h3>
-<p>The VNetPeeringDeploy.json file can be used to peer two Azure virtual networks.</p>
+<p>The VNetPeeringDeploy.json file can be used to peer two Azure virtual networks.
+Feel free to consult the VNetPerringDeploy.parameters.json file for parameter examples.</p> Please note you will need to deploy the template twice (each virtual network should be passed as source and destination through the parameters) in order to peer both vnets in both directions.
 <p>Pass in the following parameters:</p>
 <ul>
     <li>vnetSource - Name of the Vnet to be peered.</li>